BlazikeNFront/ProjectRAS--NPF/README.md

 # PROJECT RAS
-## APP IS STILL IN DEVELOP !!! - in my case it works good but that doesn't mean it is perfect(bugs may occure) Espacially because of enviromental variables (diffrent hosting provider, diffrent sensors/modules etc.)
+## APP IS STILL IN DEVELOP !!! - in my case it works good, but that doesn't mean it is perfect(bugs may occure).
+Espacially because of enviromental variables (diffrent hosting provider, diffrent sensors/modules etc.)

 ProjectRAS is IoT/WebApp project that  controls Recirculating Aquaculture System (RAS) enviroment and also allows user to do it via network.